neilkimmett/neilkimmett.github.io/_posts/2013-11-14-deploying-to-testflight.markdown

 As someone who loves the command line this fills me with delight, no more dicking around filling out forms and clicking on boxes, just straight terminal goodness.
 But wait!
 You guessed it, we can do better.

 Rather than typing (well, copypasting) in our Test  flight API token and team token each time, we can feed them to `ipa` using the `--team-token` and `--API-token` flags.
-To do so we'll wrap up `ipa` in our own little bash script that contains our Testflight credentials, like so
+To do so we'll wrap up `ipa` in our own little bash script that contains our Testflight credentials, like so<sup>1</sup>

 {% highlight bash %}

-API_TOKEN="<your api token, found at >"
+API_TOKEN="<your api token>"
-TEAM_TOKEN="<your team token, found at >"
+TEAM_TOKEN="<your team token>"
 ipa build
 ipa distribute --api_token $API_TOKEN --team_token $TEAM_TOKEN

 {% endhighlight %}

-[1]
+You can find your API token and your team token at [https://testflightapp.com/account/#api](https://testflightapp.com/account/#api) and [https://testflightapp.com/dashboard/team/edit/](https://testflightapp.com/dashboard/team/edit/) respectively.
 Note we could use the flags `-a` and `-T` for the API and team tokens respectively, but I prefer to use the full versions in scripts for readability purposes.

 Frequently when I come to write releases notes for new build I forget a lot of the new things in that particular build.
 To help this I like to write release notes as I go, popping them in a `releasenotes.txt` file.
 How convenient then that `ipa` includes a `--notes` option, which you can pass release notes into.
 Lets update our script taking care to deal with the case where we don't have any release notes.